 Introduction

-Furthermore, std::quoted fits in well with the standard input and output stream classes - std::ostream and std::istream, which allows using the library in many contexts.
-It also allows the developers to set two characters, the delimiter and the escape character of their choice so that they can be flexible while using it.
-This flexibility makes std: referred to as a versatile function in the C++ standard library to manage strings.
+Furthermore, the std::quoted function integrates seamlessly with the standard input and output stream classes - std::ostream and std::istream, enabling the library to be utilized in various scenarios.
+It provides developers the ability to specify both the delimiter and escape character, offering flexibility in its usage.
+This adaptability positions std::quoted as a versatile function within the C++ standard library for string manipulation.

 Syntax: